wp-plugins/emoba-email-obfuscator-advanced/readme.txt

 == Changelog ==
+= 1.6.1 =
+extra attributes in link broke parse; now they are swallowed harmlessly.
+To do: scan for class= and style= and plug them back into obfuscated link
 = 1.6 =
 2010/11/18 fixed css for WP3.0 default theme.
 Bug fix: ordinary links and email links in same line broken (thanks, NickStrong, for pointing this out) Added class emoba-link to the anchor, and class emoba-realname to the span surrounding the link's visible text (thanks for suggestion, sassymonkey).
 Improved display of glyphed addresses -- prettier, scale with text (thanks, capnhairdo).
 = 1.5.1 =